Applying to uni during the coronavirus outbreak

 By applying to uni this year, you can get started on your studies without being overwhelmed by the transition to uni life.

-Prepare for your studies this summer
+Prepare for your studies

 We have various study skills guides that you can start reading now.
 Take a quiz to find out what kind of learner you are, find out about digital tools for students and start learning how to write in an academic style and structure academic reports.